x676f64/secureum-mind_map/content/7. Audit Findings 101/Owner can front-run traders by updating adapters.md

 # 20 - [Owner can front-run traders by updating adapters](./Owner%20can%20front-run%20traders%20by%20updating%20adapters.md)

-Owner can front-run traders by updating adapters `MetaSwap` owners can front-run users to swap an adapter implementation.
+`MetaSwap` owners can front-run users to swap an adapter implementation.

 This could be used by a malicious or compromised owner to steal from users.